Plastic materials

 It is used to make fiber optics, signs, displays, aquariums, works of art, etc.

-It is still used today to make frying pan handles and handles for kitchen utensils, electrical terminals, etc.
+It is still used today to make pan handles and handles for kitchen utensils, electrical terminals, etc.

 Melamine

-Its best known use is to cover chipboard together with colored paper or imitation wood.
+Its best-known use is to cover chipboard along with colored paper or imitation wood.
 Furniture that uses this technique is also called melamine furniture.

 Epoxy resin